EN-CodeBase/App-Class/README.md

 AppName.exe

-This is the main executable of the app.
+This is the main executable of the app.<br>
-Important: AppName is the name of the parent folder.
+Important: AppName is the name of the parent folder.<br>
+Important: If AppImpl or Update.cpp are not found in Folder they will be created

 # Upcoming Features